 The PSP seems to offer efficient secretarial services, access to a well-equipped laboratory and library, as well as a modern technological infrastructure.
-HAHE is convinced that any challenges will be surmounted if the following issues are appropriately addressed.
+The Committee is convinced that any challenges will be surmounted if the following issues are appropriately addressed.

-Principle 6: Learning resources and s student
+Principle 6: Learning resources and student support

-support

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-Establish an advisory committee consisting of faculty, external partners, and alumni.
+Establish an advisory committee consisting of faculty, external partners, and alumni, and arrange for it to meet regularly and timely and provide suitable advice on matters related to learning resources and student support and advise the faculty.